 How you can help

-You can help make Australia safer by sharing information about unsolved crimes or suspicious behaviour.
+You can help make Australia safer by sharing information what you know about unsolved crimes or suspicious behaviour without saying who you are.

 - How you came across the information and how you know it to be true.